 Other types of great content can be spreadsheets, calculators, or similar side project tools help your potential customers, they will also serve as proof that you really are an expert in your field.

-While everyone else is just offering a 3-page PDF in exchange for an email address, you are giving your leads a tool that will help their day-to-day business problems, making you immediately stand out from competitors.
+While everyone else is just offering a '3-page PDFs' in exchange for email addresses, you are giving your leads a tool that will help their day-to-day business problems, making you immediately stand out from competitors.

 By reading this article, you've probably noticed a common theme - do things a bit differently than your competitors.
 The same goes here, as it is time to get creative with chatbots.

 Most sites have chatbots installed.
-It's 2021, after all.
+It's the 2020's, after all.
 Yet, most site owners install chatbots for the sake of installing them, without bothering to configure them to their potential.

 A chatbot greets the visitor, and whatever the visitor enters in the chat field, the same message will appear.
 If your chatbot does the same, don't expect it to capture anyone's attention, let alone their contact information.